 One option is a landlord’s agreement.
 This is where you pay up to a year’s worth of rent upfront.

-If you’re not able to do this, some local councils will help cover the cost of a deposit or rental advance.
+If you’re not able to do this, some local councils could help cover the cost of a deposit or rental advance.

-They may even offer to act as a guarantor and cover rental costs if you can’t make a payment.
+They might even offer to act as a guarantor and cover rental costs if you can’t make a payment.

 You can find out more on these schemes at Shelter.